armadabjj/armadabjj.github.io/_instructors/Guillaume Plante Martineau.md

   facebook: "Eric Laporte-BJJ"
 languages: ["English", "Français"]
 bio_en: |
- With six years of judo experience, Guillaume began his Brazilian jiu-jitsu journey seven years ago.
+ After six years of judo experience, Guillaume began his Brazilian jiu-jitsu journey seven years ago.
 A dedicated guard player, he was drawn to the creative and technical nature of the art.
 In 2024, he earned his black belt.

  A Gi competitor, Guillaume has taken part in numerous tournaments, including major events such as the IBJJF Master World Championships in Las Vegas in 2025.